-PE for Merlins will be on Friday mornings and Dance will be on Tuesday afternoons.
+PE for Merlins will be on Monday afternoons and Dance will be on Tuesday mornings.
 Please ensure your child comes to school with the correct kit, which is clearly labelled.
 For more information about kit requirements, please visit our 'Physical Education & School Sport' Page.

 We will ensure that PE kits are sent home at the end of every half term.

 Home learning will be sent home on Fridays and should be returned to school on Wednesday.
 Home learning should be completed to the best standard possible and Mathletics and Times Table Rock Stars should also be completed weekly.
 We celebrate the efforts of Mathletics and Times Table Rock Stars in our assemblies with special class shout outs and certificates.